feifyKike/webdev_portfolio/README.md

 Want to add a personal touch to the portfolio?
 Feel free to open a [pull request](https://github.com/feifyKike/webdev_portfolio/pulls).

-🙏 **I would greately appreciate proper credit if you do decided to use this portfolio for any of your purposes.
-Just leaving the footer as is at the bottom of the template <u>*Designed & Created by Maxim Shelepov*</u> would be enough.
-Thank you.**
+🙏 I would greatly appreciate proper credit if you do decided to use this portfolio for any of your purposes.
+Just leaving the footer as is at the bottom of the template **Designed & Created by Maxim Shelepov** would be enough.
+Thanks.

+⭐️ Also leave a star if you would like to see the project further develop and be improved.

 ## Table of Contents
 - [Getting Started](#getting-started)